 Please remember that a fail unlocked locking device fitted to a fire escape route door is generally connected into the access control system via a suitable break glass unit which bypass the system in the event of emergency.

 A suitable power supply must be specified to match the requirements of the access control device, the locking device and ancillary equipment.
 A single PSU may be used to power multiple units.
-Please check with Ingersoll Rand Security Technologies Newcastle for details.

 Break Glass Units

 For use on fire escape routes.
 Semi flush or surface mounted supplied with appropriate back box.

 Specifically designed to be used as a 'request to exit' device.

 Technical Alert : Passive devices should be specified carefully as anything passing the door will cause the lock to operate.

 Large push button 'request to exit' devices to allow easy exit.

 Door loops are required when installing an electrical door lock door side.
 They permit the connection of power across the door frame into the door.
 Surface mounted and concealed door loops are available.